 Plant protection: In our conditions, there is no serious incidence of pests and diseases except fruits depredation by birds, rodents and wasps.
 Bagging of fruits with newspapers and if possible netting of orchards is recommended to protect against birds

-Harvesting and storage: Harvested from early October to late November when fruits turn yellow to reddish.
+October to late November when fruits turn vellow to reddish.
 Persimmons can be stored for about two weeks.
 Proper packaging should be done to avoid damage during transport.
 Boxes or trays with proper protective materials can be used.